Even if you're not working, you can still improve your career.

-2. Consider temporary work or freelancing.
+Consider temporary work or freelancing

 Don't like that resume gap?
 Make it disappear by adding temporary projects or freelancing to your work record.
-It's a great way to make money while unemployed, which can go a long way towards making you feel better.
+It's a great way to make money while unemployed, which can go a long way toward making you feel better.

-When looking at temporary opportunities as what to do when unemployed, choose something that makes good use of your existing professional skills.
+When looking at temporary opportunities while unemployed, choose something that makes good use of your existing professional skills.
 You will find yourself more in demand, as hiring managers want to minimize the learning curve on short-term assignments.
-The projects that are a good fit for your skillset will also make logical sense on your career timeline.
+The projects that are a good fit for your skill set will also make logical sense on your career timeline.

-Freelancing has been made easier by online platforms that serve as a marketplace for project-based work.
+Freelancing has been made easier by online platforms that serve as marketplaces for project-based work.
 There are many benefits to freelancing, including flexibility, a chance to choose the projects that get you excited, and an opportunity to shape your personal brand.
 Because the projects usually start out small, you can enjoy a boost of dopamine from the easy gigs you score — which helps you keep up your motivation when the progress on your main job search is stalling.

-3. Learn something new.
+Learn something new

 In a gap between jobs in 2008, I was living in Boston where driving was entirely optional.
 Yet, it was something that I had wanted to learn and had not carved out the time for.
-While in search of my next opportunity, I took driving lessons three times a week, and got my driver's license the same week as my job offer.
+While in search of my next opportunity, I took driving lessons three times a week and got my driver's license the same week as my job offer.

-4. Launch a blog.
+Launch a blog

-A professional blog is a fantastic way to stay current on industry issues, learn a new skill and stay engaged.
+A professional blog is a fantastic way to stay current on industry issues and stay engaged.

 If the idea of a personal or professional blog sounds intriguing as what to do when unemployed, check out more tips on how to boost your online presence with a personal website.

-Every unemployment guide will tell you: volunteering experience looks great on a resume.
-It is also a wonderful way to contribute to your favorite cause, stay busy, connect with other professionals and deepen your sense of gratitude for what you have — even if the unemployment time is difficult.
+Every unemployment guide will tell you: Volunteering experience looks great on a resume.
+It is also a wonderful way to contribute to your favorite cause, stay busy, connect with other professionals, and deepen your sense of gratitude for what you have — even if the unemployment time is difficult.

-I remember meeting a candidate for an upper management level position, who had been in the “gap” for six months – driven by a tough economy, his unique industry focus and a lack of open positions at his level.
-His resume proudly listed his volunteering experience – several times a week, he was building homes with Habitat for Humanity.
-I was impressed, which led to an extended conversation about his passion for helping those who are less fortunate get their basic needs met, so that they can elevate themselves out of poverty.
+I remember meeting a candidate for an upper management level position, who had been in the “gap” for six months, driven by a tough economy, his unique industry focus, and a lack of open positions at his level.
+His resume proudly listed his volunteering experience: Several times a week, he was building homes with Habitat for Humanity.
+I was impressed, which led to an extended conversation about his passion for helping those who are less fortunate get their basic needs met so that they can elevate themselves out of poverty.
 This kind of passion could ultimately help land him a job doing something he loves.

-9. Minimize what does not serve you.
+Minimize what does not serve you

-Unemployed time is a fantastic opportunity to take stock and re-assess where you spend your time and money.
+A full-time job can be an effective distraction and time-filler, leaving little opportunity to look at the big picture of your life.
+Therefore, unemployed time is a fantastic chance to take stock and re-assess where you spend your time and money.